rogerfarrell/Notes/The-strife-of-Adams-offspring.md

 [Symbolism](symbolism)

+---
-# The strife of Adam's offspring
+title: The strife of Adam's offspring
+---

 - Adam is the prototype of man’s fallen nature.
 - The offspring of man’s fallen nature is twofold.